dropbox/zxcvbn/README.md

 result.guesses            # estimated guesses needed to crack password result.guesses_log10      # order of magnitude of result.guesses

-result.crack_time_seconds # dictionary of back-of-the-envelope crack time
+result.crack_times_seconds # dictionary of back-of-the-envelope crack time
                           # estimations, in seconds, based on a few scenarios:
 {
   # online attack on a service that ratelimits password auth attempts.